aws/aws-lakeformation-best-practices/content/datasharing/cross-account/caupgrade.md

 }

-1. Update the cross account version of the source or grantor account to V4.
+1. Update the cross-account version of the source or grantor account to V4.

 Once you choose Version 4, all new named resource grants will go through the new cross-account grant mode when using Lake Formation sharing.

 Optionally to optimize AWS RAM usage for your existing cross-account shares, you can follow the below steps: